pytorch/botorch/docs/acquisition.md

 With some additional work, it is also possible to express the gradient of the Expected Improvement with respect to the design $x$.
-Classic Bayesian optimization software will implement this gradient function explicitly, so that it can be used for numerically optimizing the acquisition function.
+Classic Bayesian Optimization software will implement this gradient function explicitly, so that it can be used for numerically optimizing the acquisition function.

 BoTorch, in contrast, harnesses PyTorch's automatic differentiation feature